AL333Z/ReactiveApplication/rxjava/operators.md

       System.out.println("Pos: " + indexItemPair.first + ": title:" + indexItemPair.second ));
 ```

+The example starts with the hyphotesis of having two methods that returns observable, for example coming from the network layer of an application. `query` return a list of url given a text and `getTitle` returns the title of a website or null.

+The computation aims to return all the title of the websites that match the "Hello, World!" string.

 The code itself is pretty self-explanatory, and shows how concise and elegant a computation can be using the approach suggested by RxJava in respect to its imperative-style counterpart.